SACI is extending the classroom into world-renowned museums in Tuscany with new collaborative initiatives in art and design.

 Download a copy of the SACI MX brochure.

 Fashioning Spaces, a SACI Fashion Design program developed in collaboration with the Ferragamo Foundation and Museum in Florence, opens doors to Italy’s unmatchable expertise in fashion and design.
-The initiative centers around Ferragamo’s upcoming “1927 The Return to Italy,” a year-long exhibition celebrating the 90th anniversary of Salvatore Ferragamo’s return to his homeland.
-The program approaches the Ferragamo exhibition strategy and implementation of “1927 The Return to Italy” as a case-study for effective storefront and museum display and design.
-Students learn from SACI’s faculty members in Fashion Design, Interior Design, Visual Design, and Museology, and the Director of the Ferragamo Museum, Dr. Stefania Ricci, how to develop their own team-based designs for possible pop-up installations in Ferragamo’s flagship stores.
+In 20017, the initiative centered around Ferragamo’s “1927 The Return to Italy,” a year-long exhibition celebrating the 90th anniversary of Salvatore Ferragamo’s return to his homeland.
+The program approached the Ferragamo exhibition strategy and implementation of “1927 The Return to Italy” as a case-study for effective storefront and museum display and design.
+Students learned from SACI’s faculty members in Fashion Design, Interior Design, Visual Design, and Museology, and the Director of the Ferragamo Museum, Dr. Stefania Ricci, how to develop their own team-based designs for possible pop-up installations in Ferragamo’s flagship stores.

-Download a copy of the Fashioning Spaces brochure.
+Download a copy of the Fashioning Spaces "Italy in Hollywood" brochure.

 The SACI Conservation Department and SACI MX participants completing an extensive collaboration for the exhibition “Wells of Wonders – New Discoveries from Cetamura del Chianti,” June 9 - September 30, 2017 at the National Archaeological Museum of Florence.